saisree27/Maelstrom/README.md

  - Check extensions
  - Futility pruning
  - Quiescence search
- - NNUE Evaluation using a (768->128)x2 -> 1 architecture using a SIMD SCReLU activation function, trained on Lc0/SF data.
-The current release (v2.1.0) uses HCE evaluation based off PeSTO, mobility scores, bishop pair and king pawn shield.
+ - NNUE Evaluation using a (768->256)x2 -> 1 architecture using a SIMD SCReLU activation function, trained on Lc0/SF data.
+The prior release (v2.1.0) uses HCE evaluation based off PeSTO, mobility scores, bishop pair and king pawn shield.
  - UCI protocol implementation, so you can run the engine using a UCI-supported GUI such as [CuteChess](https://github.com/cutechess/cutechess/releases).
  - Time management